Bioconductor/BBS/Doc/Prepare-Ubuntu-22.04-HOWTO.md

 Service will automatically restart after each reboot.

-### 1.11 Logout and login again as biocbuild
+### 1.11 Logout and login again as `biocbuild`

+This applies to all build machines, _standalone_ or _non-standalone_.

+For an _external build node_, replace `biocbuild` with the name of the account from which the builds will be run.

-Almost everything in the next section must be done from the biocbuild account.
+Almost everything in the next section must be done from the `biocbuild` account.